ralujf/chiryo/README.md

 cd ../server ; npm install ; npm run start
 ```

-Randomized data can be added to your local cluster by running the command:
+Randomized JSON data can be added to your local collection by running the command:

 ```powershell
 npm run setup